 Name of grant What can the grant be used for?
-Calculation of grant Maximum amount cap Ordinary Operational Grant Additional funding that is necessary for the operation of the club, except where the club is not properly Discretionary. \$300 financially managed.
-Limited to the Funding Limit.
+Calculation of grant Maximum amount cap Ordinary Operational Grant Additional funding that is necessary for the operation of the club, except where the club is not properly financially managed.
+Discretionary. \$300 Limited to the Funding Limit.
 Capital expenditure Grant Any assets or ongoing services for the Club's activities.
 Up to 100% of purchase price. \$1000 per grant. \$1000 per year subject to the Funding Limit.
 Merchandise grant Merchandise to be sold or distributed by the club.
 Up to 50% of purchase price. \$1000 per grant. \$1000 per year subject to the Funding Limit.

 Club Startup Grant N/A - this grant does not require any specific purchase linked.
 Only clubs which have newly affiliated in an academic year can apply for this grant. \$200 if their current liquid reserves are under \$500. \$200 if the club is newly established during the year.
-Club Handover Grant Clubs that complete the ANUSA provided Clubs Handover Checklist may get access to this pool of funds to facilitate a strong handover. \$50 for clubs that completed the ANUSA Clubs Handover Checklist that will be acquitted during reaffiliation \$50 for clubs that completed the ANUSA Clubs Handover Checklist сар Ordinary Events Grant Expenses related to an event held by a club.
-Up to 8 dollars per student attending the event up to the break-even funding limit for the event. \$4000 per grant.
-One grant per event.
-Limited by the Funding Limit.
-Special Annual Event Grant Expenses related to one special annual event held by a club.
-Up to 12 dollars per student attending the event up to breakeven funding limit for the event.
-May only be granted once a year.
-Limited by the Funding Limit.
-Capital expenditure Grant Any assets or ongoing services for the Club's activities.
-Total price of purchase up to maximum. \$1000 per grant. \$1000 per year subject to the Funding Limit.
-Merchandise grant Merchandise to be sold or distributed by the club.
-50% of purchase price. \$1000 per grant. \$1000 per year subject to the Funding Limit.
-Travel Grant Travel expenses for club activities of demonstrable benefit to the Club so as to justify the expenditure.
-50% of all reasonable travel expenses. \$4000 per year.
-Limited to the
+Club Handover Grant Clubs that complete the ANUSA provided Clubs Handover Checklist may get access to this pool of funds to facilitate a strong handover. \$50 for clubs that completed the ANUSA Clubs Handover Checklist that will be acquitted during reaffiliation \$50 for clubs that completed the ANUSA Clubs Handover Checklist In-Kind Sponsorship Grant Provision of goods or services by a sponsor to support a club's activities, which do not involve direct monetary transfer.
+The value of the in-kind contribution as determined by the sponsor and verified by the Clubs Officer.
+The fair market value of the in-kind contribution.
+Limited to the Sponsored Pool availability.

-Type of grant What can the grant be used for?
-Calculation of grant Maximum amount

-Funding Limit.
-Club Operational Grant Additional funding that is necessary for the operation of the club, except where the club is not properly financially managed.
-Discretionary.
-Limited to the Funding Limit.
-Joint Event Grant Expenses related to an event held by two or more clubs in collaboration.
-8 dollars per student attending the event up to the break-even funding limit for the event. \$4000 per grant.
-One grant per event.
-Limited to the Funding Limit.
-Liquid reserve grant N/A - this grant does not require any specific purchase linked. \$200 if their current liquid reserves are under \$500. \$200 if the club is newly established during the year.
-Inclusive events grant The cost of a Welcome to Country.
-At the discretion of the Clubs Officer.
-At the discretion of the Clubs Officer.
-Costs of equity tickets for an event.
-Limited to the Funding Limit.
-Other costs associated with making an event more inclusive or accessible.
-This grant can be applied for alongside any other grant.